About | People | Services | Projects | Training | Publications

 SeqMonk is a program which can analyse large data sets of mapped genomic positions.
 It is most commonly used to work with data coming from high-throughput sequencing pipelines.

 The program allows you to view your reads against an annotated genome and to quantitate and filter your data to let you identify regions of interest.
-It is a friendly way to explore and analysis very large datasets.
+It is a friendly way to explore and analyse very large datasets.

 Course content